Category

 • An attacker might have gained access to the email and replied to the ticket.

 The main purpose of the suspicious notes is to prevent security flaws.
-Sometimes an attacker may gain access to the email and may reply to a ticket to gain access.
-If this comment is considered as a public comment directly instead of marking suspicious, it will add the attacker’s email in the ticket loop and consider that user as part of the ticket which will create a security flaw.
-This feature is implemented to avoid this flaw and not to allow any unauthorized user to have access to the ticket via email.
+Sometimes an attacker may gain access to the email and reply to a ticket to gain access.
+If this comment is considered a public comment directly instead of being marked suspicious, it will add the attacker’s email to the ticket loop and consider that user as part of the ticket, which will create a security flaw.
+This feature is implemented to avoid this flaw and not allow any unauthorized user to have access to the ticket via email.

-When the agent finds that the suspicious message is valid, then it can be moved to public comment.
+When the agent finds that the suspicious message is valid, it can be moved to a public comment.

-To move the suspicious messages to public comment, follow the given steps:
+To move the suspicious messages to a public comment, follow the given steps:

 1. Select the Move comment to public option to open a dialog box.